 Okay so when I ended the last post tracking my journey and transformation after following the curly girl method for one year; I had been finger coiling every wash day for a month.
 Click here to watch my YouTube video on how I finger coil my curly hair.
 I do it a little differently to everyone else, it was the only way I could get success with this technique.

 11 months into my curly journey, I went for the big chop.
 Read all about that in this post.
 A couple of months later, I decided to do a DIY cut for shape and volume, LIVE on Instagram!
 This was hands down the best hair cut I’ve ever had!
 The boost of confidence and sass I got, as well as the shape and volume, was incredible!
 Check out this post for some before and after photos, and details on how I did it.
 Or see this Instagram post for sped-up clips of how I cut my hair during the live.

 During this time, I was exclusively using Jessicurl products and my hair was consistently amazing!
 The only difference in these photos is one week apart and the DIY hair cut.
 Jessicurl continue to be one of my all-time favourite brands!
-Full review and what to buy coming next on the blog!
+Read my full review here and get 10% off Jessicurl at Kiyo Beauty.

 14 months – Being Exclusive

 I switched from all Jessicurl products, to exclusively using all MopTop products, which are available in my Amazon Shop.
 I fell equally in love!
 I think there’s a lot to be said for having a consistent routine.
 My best hair days have been when I’ve been consistently and exclusively using the same products and brand.